patroni/patroni/docs/patronictl.rst

     - ``master``: same as ``primary``.

 ``--any``
-    Restart a single random node among the ones that respect the given filters.
+    Restart a single random node among the ones which match the given filters.

 ``--pg-version``
     Select only members which version of the managed Postgres instance is older than the given version.